robyndahl/GEOL316/CommunityPaleoecology.md

 After you have explored R Studio a little, open up a scrip pane in the upper left corner of R Studio (click on the icon of a little white page with a green plus sign).
 This is where you will write (or copy/paste) any code.

-## Step 2: Loading data
+### Step 2: Loading data
 After you get to know the layout of R Studio, you're ready get to started on data analysis!
 The first step is to download all the packages that we will be using.
 Packages are open source programs or functions.
 The packages we will be using for this activity are called `vegan`, `cluster`, and `paleotree`.
-To download and access the packages, use the following script:
+To download and access the packages, use the following script.
+Copy and paste it into your script pane in the upper left of R Studio, then click "Run"

 ````r
 #download the packages